Why the Indoor Air Quality Business?

 Who Are We?

-Problems with Mold in Duct Systems
+Mold Issues in Duct Systems

-What are Sources of Air Duct Contamination?
+Sources of Air Duct Contamination

-What Does Air Duct Cleaning Cost?
+Air Duct Cleaning Costs

 The Apollo Air Duct Inspection System